 \section{Conclusion}

-In this paper, we provided a comprehensive overview over robustness definitions, evaluations and mitigation strategies in the NLP domain.
-We highlight open challenges in this area to motivate future research, encouraging people to think deeply about more comprehensive benchmarks, transferability and validity of adversarial examples, unified framework to evaluate and improve robustness, user-centered measures and mitigation, and finally how to potentially achieve human-like linguistic generalization more meaningfully.
+In this paper, we provided a unifying overview over robustness definitions, evaluations and mitigation strategies in the NLP domain.
+We also highlighted open challenges in this area to motivate future research, encouraging people to think deeply about more comprehensive benchmarks, transferability and validity of adversarial examples, unified framework to evaluate and improve robustness, user-centered measures and mitigation, and finally how to potentially achieve human-like linguistic generalization more meaningfully.